greenape/disclosure-game/README.md

 Experiments.py also accepts several arguments to determine combinations of game, signaller, and responder types to simulate and so on.

+For example, to run 100 runs of the Recognition game, with all combinations of Ambiguity and Recognition signallers, with Bayesian and Recognition responders:

+    cd python
+    pypy Experiments.py --runs 100 --games RecognitionGame --signallers AmbiguitySignaller RecognitionSignaller --responders BayesianResponder RecognitionResponder

 Game Types
 ===============
 Several game types are available, Game is the simplest, where women play some number of rounds against a randomly allocated midwife.
 CaseloadGame is similar, but the midwife is selected at the start and played against consistently.